-The 2016-2017 school year marks my fourteenth year at Franklin Towne and first year as the department chair.
+The 2017-2018 school year marks my fifteenth year at Franklin Towne and second year as the Social Studies department chair.
 During my tenure at Towne, I have taught the following courses: World History, American History, Police Procedures, and A.P.
 United States History.
 The Social Studies Department currently offers two Advanced Placement courses - World and U.S. as a way to maintain the rigor of our college prep expectations.
-This year marks my fifth year teaching AP U.S. History.
+This year marks my sixth year teaching AP U.S. History.
 The course and my syllabus have been approved by the College Board.
 In addition, I successfully completed the A.P.
 Summer Institute course for AP teachers at Camden County College under the direction and guidance of Dr. Paul Dickler in 2012 and in 2014.
 I also had the privilege of attending the 2014 AP Annual Conference in Philadelphia.

 In 2014 the Social Studies department added a Civics and Government course in preparation for the Pennsylvania Keystone exams in 2020.
 I will be teaching two sections of the course to the junior class this year.

 The 2017-2018 school year also marks my 11th year as moderator of the highly popular Towne Historical Society which exposes students to the rich history of the Philadelphia region through various field trips and presentations.

 Before I joined the Towne family in 2003, I taught American and World History at Father Judge High School for Boys in Northeast Philadelphia under the direction of Mr. Alex Schugsta and had the opportunity to observe and teach in the School District of Philadelphia at Central High School under the guidance of Mr. John Lafferty.

 I look forward to sharing my passion and knowledge of history with my students and blending it with my experiences both as a teacher and a citizen of the United States of America.